mariane96/Emanuelson_Portfolio/DataProjectPart1.md

 ### Link to Data Samples

-GUthub flagged my data as being too large to present, so I have provided some sample rows pulled from my full datasheet here for your viewing.
+Github flagged my data as being too large to present, so I have provided some sample rows pulled from my full datasheet here for your viewing.

 [Highest Paying Location Data](HighestPaying_Locations_Sample.xlsx) [Highest Concentration Location Data](SpecialtyLocation_Sample.xlsx)